Sehilius/EasyDialogue-UE5/README.md

 A tutorial about the RichTextBlock and data tables with rich text styles can be found [here](https://youtu.be/9M4rjznF7Ys).

-### Dialogue Settings
+### DA_EasyDialogueSettings
 Contain the sprites, audio, and style data table to be used.
 You can create as many of these as you want.
 The asset specified in DA_EasyDialogueGeneralSettings will be the one used within the game.
 If sprites are left empty, borders within the widgets need to be adjusted, otherwise they will draw a white box

 ### Widgets

 The three widgets will automatically read the sprites specified in the dialogue settings data asset that is currently used.
-You can further adjust the widgets positions and other properties, so it fits the reslution of your game.
+You can further adjust the widgets positions and other properties, so it fits the resolution of your game.
 To counter sprite stretching, you can adjust the margin inside the border, which works similar to 9-slicing.

 ### BP_EasyDialogueAudioHandler